-Martin signed a five-year, $25 million contract with the Penguins in July of 2010.
+Signed a four-year, $19.4 million contract with the Sharks in July 2015.

 To instantly reveal our fantasy analysis of every player – including Paul Martin – simply subscribe now.

-|2014-15 Proj||33||NHL||PIT||68||Subscribe now to see our 2014-15 projections for Paul Martin|
+|2014-15 Proj||33||NHL||SJ||68||Subscribe now to see our 2014-15 projections for Paul Martin|

 Age is determined on October 1st of each season.No Yes